 Protective interventions provide the foundations for keeping children healthy and free of disease

 - Exclusive breastfeeding: For the first 6 months of life, exclusive breastfeeding (without additional foods or liquids, including water) protects infants from disease and guarantees them a food source that is safe, clean, accessible and perfectly tailored to their needs.
-Nearly half of all diarrhoea episodes and one-third of all respiratory infections could be prevented with increased breastfeeding in low and middle-income countries.
+Nearly half of all diarrhoea episodes and one-third of all respiratory infections could be prevented with increased breastfeeding in low- and middle-income countries.

 - Immunization: The rotavirus vaccine provides protection against one of the most common causes of childhood diarrhoea-related death.

-- Safe drinking water, sanitation and hygiene: Almost 60 per cent of deaths due to diarrhoea worldwide are attributable to unsafe drinking water and poor hygiene and sanitation.
-Hand washing with soap alone can cut the risk of diarrhoea by at least 40 per cent and significantly lower the risk of respiratory infections.
+- Safe drinking water, sanitation and hygiene: Almost 60 per cent of deaths due to diarrhoea worldwide are attributed to unsafe drinking water and poor hygiene and sanitation.
+Handwashing with soap alone can cut the risk of diarrhoea by at least 40 per cent and significantly lower the risk of respiratory infections.
 Clean home environments and good hygiene are important for preventing the spread of both pneumonia and diarrhoea, and safe drinking water and proper disposal of human waste, including child faeces, are vital to stopping the spread of diarrhoeal disease among children and adults.

 UNICEF, One is too many: Ending child deaths from pneumonia and diarrhea, UNICEF, New York, 2016.